 The optical technology used in the end systems is based on Full Field Optical Coherence Tomography (FFOCT), a technique that enables non-destructive volumetric image capture on scattering samples such as biological tissue at micron resolution in 3D.
 The technology intends to assist in diagnosis, particularly of cancer, in skin, breast, prostate, brain etc., as well as intraoperative quality control of biopsies.

 Adimec contributes with a specific high-performance CMOS CoaXPress camera.
-The result is the Adimec Q-2A750/CXP which offers 2 Megapixels at over 700 fps via CoaXPress, offering an industry unique high full well capability of 1.6 million electrons per pixel.
+The result is the Adimec Q-2HFW/CXP which offers 2 Megapixels at over 700 fps via CoaXPress, offering an industry unique high full well capability of 1.6 million electrons per pixel.

-I had a chance to speak with Fabrice Harms of LLTech to talk about this technology in more detail:
+I had a chance to speak with Fabrice Harms of former LLTech to talk about this technology in more detail:

 Q. What advantages do these new cancer diagnosis systems offer compared to existing techniques?